snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 job either.

 Taryn sat in the captain's chair.
-It was one of the mottos held throughout the galaxy: within a man's home, he is king.
+It was one of the mottos held throughout the galaxy: Within a man's home, he is king.
 This ship had been home for three years now.
 And Taryn felt like the king of nothing.

-He sat there, paralyzed, seeing his life crumbling around him.
+He sat there, paralyzed, seeing his life crumbled around him.
 He sat there for hours, thinking of everything and nothing.
-He may have sat there until the port authority came by to evict him from his dock.
-But a familiar sound broke his trance.
+He might have sat there until the port authority came by to evict him from his dock, but a familiar sound broke his trance.
 A simple ding.
 A notification.
 He had a message.

 It was another message from his parents.
 He couldn't remember the last time he'd read one of their messages.
-He was about to dismiss the notification and go back to his brooding.
-But either he had a last-minute change of heart, his finger slipped, or the computer decided to do what it thought was best.
+He was about to dismiss the notification and go back to his brooding, but either he had a last-minute change of heart, his finger slipped, or the computer decided to do what it thought was best.
 The message popped up on the main display.